DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 Firstly, the user needs to enter the dates of travel and the number of passengers.</br>
 **It is mandatory that there is at least one adult passenger on a booking.<br/>
-This passenger would be the *Principal Passenger* of the Booking; therefore, cannot be removed from the booking.**<br>
+This passenger would be the *Principal Passenger* of the Booking; therefore, this passenger cannot be removed from the booking.**<br>
 The user enters:
-the date of travel
+* the date of travel
-whether it is a return or one-way journey the number of adults (at least one) the number of children the number of infants - *there can only be one infant for each adult*
+* whether it is a return or one-way journey
+* the number of adults (at least one)
+* the number of children
+* the number of infants - *there can only be one infant for each adult*

 #### Create a Booking